 But just as John Carter posted heavy losses for Disney, Battleship will undoubtedly post heavy losses for Universal.
 After all, Battleship will likely end its run with $300–$320 million worldwide – or about 65 percent of the amount necessary to cover the film’s budget, even without taking into account marketing / distribution expenses.
 (On average, studios get about 50–55 percent of a film’s domestic gross; 40 percent of the international gross.)

-Kirk Jones’ all-star ensemble What to Expect When You’re Expecting brought in a paltry $3.85 million at 3,021 sites on Friday.
+Kirk Jones’ all-star ensemble What to Expect When You’re Expecting brought in a paltry $3.9 million at 3,021 sites on Friday.
 Early estimates had the film earning $4.4 million.
 Chances are the $40 million-budgeted movie will reach only $11 million this weekend.
-Definitely not good news for distributor Lionsgate, which was expecting something around $20 million.
+Definitely not good news for distributor Lionsgate, which was expecting a debut somewhere around $20 million.